Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 Methotrexate for Ectopic Pregnancy

 Your doctor may decide to prescribe a medication that can keep the ectopic mass from bursting.
+A standard treatment medication may include methotrexate.

 Methotrexate stops the growth of the ectopic mass.

+It is given as an injection.
 Regular quantitative hCG blood tests will be required to ensure the medication worked.

 When it works, it causes symptoms similar to a miscarriage: cramping, bleeding and passing of tissue.

 You will not be able to become pregnancy again for a few months after taking the medication.
+This medication has less risks than surgery.

 Surgery carries more risk than medication, in the form of risk of damage to the fallopian tubes and damage to long-term fertility.
+If required your doctor may perform a laparotomy (tiny incision) to remove the embryo and repair any damage to the fallopian tube.

 If there is severe damage to the fallopian tube, it may need to be removed.

+The earlier an ectopic pregnancy ends, the less damage to the mother’s body.
 Listen to your healthcare provider, and pursue treatment to ensure your long-term health and fertility.

 Any loss of pregnancy is devastating.

-Sometimes it seems impossible, because this involves grieving the loss of the pregnancy and potential baby, and dealing with any outcomes from the ectopic pregnancy.
+It involves grieving the loss of the pregnancy and potential baby, and dealing with any outcomes from the ectopic pregnancy.

 You may be frightened, scared and concerned.